9600dev/llmvm/README.md

 ![](docs/2024-07-03-16-25-15.png)

 The LLMVM server is coordinating with the LLM to deconstruct the query into executable code calls various Python helpers that can be executed in the server process on behalf of the LLM.
-In this case, the server is using a headless Firefox instance to download the website url, screenshot and send progress back to the client, convert the website to Markdown, and hand the markdown to the LLM for name extraction.
+In this case, the server is using a headless Chromium instance to download the website url, screenshot and send progress back to the client, convert the website to Markdown, and hand the markdown to the LLM for name extraction.
 More on how this works later.

 ### Tool Use: Finance and Searching